Handbook Detail Page

 • Doing anything on the bus that seriously harms anyone’s safety.

-• Opening an emergency exit or exiting by such an exit or a window.
+• Opening an emergency exit or exiting by such an exit or a window in a non-emergency.

 • Having banned items on the bus: including drugs, alcohol, bullets, explosives, fireworks or weapons.